 Cloves as an antibacterial

-Clove is also highly antibacterial that can help break down and kill bad bacteria in your system.
+Clove is also highly antibacterial, which can help break down and kill bad bacteria in your system.
 1 out of 3 people have gut issues because our gut microbiome is imbalanced.
 When the number of bad gut microbes overpowers good ones, it paves the way for bloating, acidity, indigestion, flatulence, and other issues, by upsetting your entire microbiome.

 Cloves as antiseptic